portrait of larry bell within one of his blue glass sculptures

-On an unseasonably mild day last month, Larry Bell was overseeing the final stages of the installation of his sweeping survey at the Phoenix Art Museum.
+On an unseasonably mild day in May, Larry Bell was overseeing the final stages of the installation of his sweeping survey at the Phoenix Art Museum.
 Dapper in a madras-plaid blazer and his signature fedora, the 84-year-old artist put his hand on my back and nudged me to squat down and peer deeply into a 1969 cube sculpture.
 I was already wowed by its retro-futuristic, sci-fi Zen austerity, but by positioning and angling my head a certain way, it unlocked a prism of colors.

 “You see that glow of blue and violet?”
 Bell asked.
 “Because of the treatment of the surface, I can shape the way the color feels.
 It’s the same phenomena as seeing a little gas on a puddle at a filling station.
 The rainbow is determined by the gasoline floating on the water.”